-4.1.2 Introduction to SDR on the SBS-3
+4.1.2 Introduction to SDR on the SBS-3 and SDR Puck

-The SBS-3 has two Software Defined Radio (SDR) tuners, called tuner A and B.
+The SBS-3 has two Software Defined Radio (SDR) tuners, called tuner A and B. The SDR Puck has tuner A only.

 Each of these digital tuners can receive a continuous frequency span (bandwidth) of 8 MHz.